Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Introduction

 \textit{Outline.} The remainder of the paper is organized as follows.
-After a short paragraph on notation, we recall in full detail the dual iteration for static output-feedback $H_\infty$-design in Section \ref{SHI::sec::shi}.
-A novel control theoretic interpretation of the iterations ingredients is provided in Section \ref{SHI::sec::interpretation}.
-We point out opportunities of the latter interpretation by extending the dual iteration to the static output-feedback design of $H_\infty$-controllers that ensure that the closed-loop poles are contained in an a priori specified stability region in Section \ref{SGS::sec::sgs}.
-In Section \ref{RS::sec::rs} we show that the dual iteration is not limited to precisely known systems by considering the practically highly relevant synthesis of robust output-feedback controllers for systems affected by arbitrarily time-varying uncertainties.
-Moreover, we comment in that section on further extensions of the iteration to deal, e.g., with the challenging synthesis of robust gain-scheduling controllers.
-All of the previously mentioned design problems are demonstrated in terms of numerous numerical examples inspired from the literature including a challenging missile autopilot design.
-Finally, several key auxiliary results are given in the appendix.
+After a short paragraph on notation, we recall in full detail the dual iteration for static output-feedback $H_\infty$-design in Sections \ref{SHI::sec::ana} and \ref{SHI::sec::synth}.
+A novel control theoretic interpretation of the iteration's ingredients is then provided in Section \ref{SHI::sec::interpretation}.
+We point out novel opportunities offered through this interpretation, by extending the dual iteration to the static output-feedback design of controllers with multiple objectives in Section \ref{SMO::sec::smo}.
+In Section \ref{RS::sec::rs} we show that the dual iteration is not limited to precisely known systems, by considering the practically highly relevant synthesis of robust output-feedback controllers for systems affected by arbitrarily time-varying uncertainties.
+Moreover, we also comment on further extensions of the iteration to deal, e.g., with the challenging synthesis of robust gain-scheduling controllers.
+The use of all these methods is demonstrated in terms of numerous numerical examples inspired from the literature, which includes a challenging missile autopilot design.
+Finally, several key auxiliary results are collected in the appendix.